Starwarsfan2099/iOS-Port-Forwarding/README.md

 #Usage

-After a successful start of sslstrip and arpspoofing, run this command: pfctl -e -f pf_ssl.conf
+After a successful start of sslstrip and arpspoofing, run this command: pfctl -e -f /etc/pf_ssl.conf

 To stop: Reboot Device :)